google-deepmind/sustainable_behavior/README.md

 # sustainable_behavior

-This repository contains the code accompanying the publication **Using deep reinforcement learning to promote sustainable human behaviour on a common pool resource problem**, published in the Nature Communications, 2025.
+This repository contains the code accompanying the publication **Deep reinforcement learning can promote sustainable human behaviour in a common-pool resource problem**, published in the Nature Communications, 2025.

 ## Usage